 86 is not divisible by 7, so 9423242 is not divisible by 7.

 It is difficult to factor a large, arbitrary integer in a reasonable amount of time.
-You can use simple divisibility tests like those above to deal with "obvious" cases, but the general problem is the object of current research.
-Here's a useful idea which is called Fermat factorization.
+You can use simple divisibility tests like those above to deal with "obvious" cases, but the general problem is difficult, and the object of current research.

 Proposition.
 Let n be an odd integer.
 There is a one-to-one correspondence